Nina West: Personal life and philanthropy

-Levitt lives in Columbus, Ohio.
-He is gay and an advocate and fundraiser for the LGBTQIA community.
-His focuses have included HIV/AIDS testing and safe sex, marriage equality, and trans rights.
+Levitt is gay and an advocate and fundraiser for the LGBTQIA community.
+His focuses have included HIV/AIDS testing and safe sex, marriage equality, trans rights, and childhood education.
 The Nina West Fund, established at The Columbus Foundation c.
 2015, is thought to be the only "drag-queen-supported fund of its kind" in the U.S. The fund has raised more than $2 million, supporting charities such as the ACLU of Ohio (fundamental rights), Dress for Success Columbus (career development for women), Equitas Health (focused on HIV/AIDS treatment), and Kaleidoscope Youth Center (the largest LGBTQIA youth center in Ohio).

-In 2017, he received the Create Columbus Commission Visionary Award from the Columbus City Council and an equality award from the Human Rights Campaign Columbus chapter.
+In 2017, she received the Create Columbus Commission Visionary Award from the Columbus City Council and an equality award from the Human Rights Campaign Columbus chapter.

+In 2019 Nina West/Andrew Levitt was honored by Stonewall Columbus as the Grand Marshal of Columbus's 38th Annual Pride Festival and Parade and the City of Columbus' Steven Shellaberger Illuminator Award for her work promoting LGBTQ rights.